lukamiletic95/papers/Trees clustering.md

 ```

-Note that there is no need for calling the *checkMempool()* function before adding a transaction to
+Note that there is no need for calling the *checkMempool()* function before adding a transaction to the node's Mempool.
+This is due to the fact that a *FN* will always receive *T* only once.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExMzAxMDExMywtNTE1NzM4ODUyLDEzOT
+eyJoaXN0b3J5IjpbNTg3Mjc0MjM2LC01MTU3Mzg4NTIsMTM5Nj
-Y0OTkyMTQsLTYxOTg4ODc1MCwxMzc5MzU5MTU4LDIwNjgzNTM1
+Q5OTIxNCwtNjE5ODg4NzUwLDEzNzkzNTkxNTgsMjA2ODM1MzUy
-MjYsLTEyNzY5MjM4ODMsNjMxNjIwNTA4XX0=
+NiwtMTI3NjkyMzg4Myw2MzE2MjA1MDhdfQ==
 -->